 "Although the manufacturers are making the caravan more efficient, the psychology of the end user isn't the same."

-Scott Armstrong, Bourne Leisure's head of energy and sustainability, says that because the company buys electricity on the forward market at a commercial tariff, it can actually offer cheaper prices for owners than they pay at their main homes.
+Scott Armstrong, Bourne Leisure's head of energy and sustainability, says that if owners of large caravan sites buy electricity on the forward market at a commercial tariff, they can actually offer cheaper prices for caravan owners than they pay at their main homes.

-"Because we buy for the park and we own all the infrastructure, including all the cables, an individual caravan owner is not able to go out and negotiate his own electricity supply," he said.
+"Because [site owners] buy for the park and own all the infrastructure, including all the cables, an individual caravan owner is not able to go out and negotiate their own electricity supply," he said.

 "It's not like at home where the distribution company owns all the wires in the ground and lays the cable up to your front door.
 If you're an owner, buying a caravan on one of our parks, then you have no selection of a supplier for electricity."

-As for comparing gas prices to electricity on site, then he argues: "If you used a typical gas cylinder of 6kg to try and keep warm in winter and heat your water - around £20 a refill - then you'd consume one of those every two to three days.
+As for comparing gas prices to electricity on site, he says: "If you used a typical gas cylinder of 6kg to try and keep warm in winter and heat your water – around £20 a refill – then you'd consume one of those every two to three days.